usnistgov/BF/content/en/Info/BF Classes/_DAT/DCL.md

 	<td>Structure operand attribute – A composite data type - e.g., array, list, map, class.
 A structured data type is built from other data types and has primitive or structured members.</td>
 	</tr>
 	<tr>
-			<td>         Type Size </td>
+			<td>         Size Kind </td>
-	<td>Type Size operand attribute type – Shows what is used as size or lenght (of number of elements) of an object - e.g., the length of an array object used as limit for traversal over its elements.</td>
+	<td>Size Kind operand attribute type – Shows what is used as the size or length (i.e., the number of elements) of an object - e.g., as the limit for traversal over the elements.</td>
 	</tr>
 	<tr>
 			<td>            Actual </td>
-	<td>Actual operand attribute – The real size or length (number of elements) of the allocated memory for an object.</td>
+	<td>Actual operand attribute – The real size or length (i.e., the number of elements) of the allocated memory for an object.</td>
 	</tr>
 	<tr>
 			<td>            Used </td>
-	<td>Used operand attribute – A supplied value to be used as the size or length (number of elements) of an object.</td>
+	<td>Used operand attribute – A supplied value to be used as the size or length (i.e., the number of elements) of an object.</td>
 	</tr>

 </table>